 - Preheat oven to 375 degrees.
 Spray a standard 12-count muffin pan with nonstick cooking spray.

-- In a large bowl, whisk together flour, baking soda, baking powder, cayenne pepper, and crushed red pepper.
+- In a medium bowl, whisk together flour, baking soda, salt, black pepper, baking powder, cayenne pepper, and crushed red pepper.
 Set aside.

-- In a large skillet, brown the sausage; add the red peppers and cook for additional 2 minutes.
-Drain any excess fat and remove the pan from the heat.
+- In a large skillet, brown the sausage; add the red peppers and cook for an additional 2 minutes.
+Drain any excess fat, remove the pan from the heat, and cool for a few minutes.

 Notes